 ▶Tokyo 1–Day Highlights Private Walking Tour (8 Hours)

-Wherever you travel to, visiting UNESCO World Heritage Sites is a great way to understand the country from cultural and historical aspects.
+Wherever you travel, visiting UNESCO World Heritage Sites is a great way to understand the country from cultural and historical aspects.
 It gives you an educational opportunity to learn the background of the registration, as well as explore the stunning spots that are worth a visit at least once in your lifetime.
-Although some of them we introduced above are located in countryside or remote islands, you will never be disappointed to spend hours of journey and travel expenses to reach the impressive sites!
+Although some of them we introduced above is located in the countryside or remote islands, you will never be disappointed to spend hours of journey and travel expenses to reach the impressive sites!

 Stay informed of the best travel tips to Japan, the most exciting things to do and see, and the top experiences to have with the Japan Wonder Travel Newsletter.
 Every week we will introduce you to our latest content.